Pech Merle Cave - Negative Hands - Quercy

 The cave is huge and spreads out over hundreds of meters so groups are never near each other.

-The light system is controlled by the guide during the time of the commentary in order to avoid the warming of air and therefore the appearance of moisture.
+The guide controls the light system during his/her commentary to avoid the warming of air and therefore the appearance of moisture.

 These restrictions are necessary in order to avoid a situation similar to that of Lascaux.